awinks/CodingEventsWinky/README.md

-# CodingEventsRichmond
+# CodingEvents

 Section 1:  Purpose of this app

-This app keeps track of coding type events recorded by the user and saved into a database (of the MySQL type).
+This app keeps track of coding type events recorded by the user and saved into a database.
 Events have Name, Description, ContactEmal, Id and Category properties.
 Category has a Name and Id properties.
 With a tag created to crossreference those events with their category (many to many relationship)/